Mohan Nagar metro station

 The Mohan Nagar metro station is located on the Red Line of the Delhi Metro.
 It is located in the Sahibabad Industrial Area locality of Ghaziabad of Uttar Pradesh.
 It is one of main and busiest metro station of Ghaziabad and also the future connectivity with Vaishali Blue line metro is Proposed.
-Situated Right next to important Malls, Hospital, colleges and Industrial area which gives this metro station an extra importance.
-People going to anand Vihar or Vaishali can take Bus from outside the metro station also auto rickshaw to various places of Ghaziabad and Dilshad Garden is available from here.
+Situated Right next to WSM Malls, Hospital, colleges and Industrial area which gives this metro station an extra importance.
+People going to Anand Vihar or Vaishali can take Bus from outside the metro station also auto rickshaw to various places of Ghaziabad and Dilshad Garden is available from here.

 History

 This station was proposed early in 2016 by DMRC under extension of Red line.
 The project deadline was 30 September 2018, when trials were to be conducted.
 The final commencement was done on 8 March 2019 and the metro station (including the whole new branch of Red Line) has been opened for all commercial passengers on 9 March 2019, Saturday from 0800 hours.